bingomanatee/easel-map/README.md

 Each layer has a colletion of render tiles; they are dynamically added and removed as the map is navigated.
 The map is repositioned by passing a new set of coordinate parameters to map.render; `top`, `left`, and `scale`.

-note each call to render accepts both a parameter set and a stage; this allows you to render to multiple canvases with their own positioning if desired from the same map class.
-This won't necessarily be as efficient as the cached tiles won't necessarily be reusable across multiple maps.

 ``` javascript

         $('#down').click(function () {